harshchaturvedi1/creating_an_api/README.md

 # creating_an_api
-this is wrtting  an api, which is basically simulating a student crud,   using node express.
+this is wrtting  an api, which is basically simulating a student crud,   using node express.<br>
-##followings are the description and flow
+## followings are the description and flow

 - get / => this will return simple text "Welcome to Home page"
 - get /users => this will return a list of all users